isomerpages/moe-temasekjc/_admissions/Returning Singaporean & International Students.md

     <div>
 			<p style="text-align: justify;">1.
 On-line Application Form</p>
 			<p style="text-align: justify;">Interested students are to submit the online application form and relevant supporting documents as indicated below, to the College by <b>23 December 2022 (12.00pm, Singapore time)</b>.
 Application received by fax and/or email as well as late applications will <b><u>NOT</u></b> be considered.</p>
-			<p style="text-align: justify;">Click on this [link](https://go.gov.sg/jc1admission2022) to proceed with the online application.
+			<p style="text-align: justify;">Click on this <a href="https://go.gov.sg/jc1admission2022" target="_blank">link</a> to proceed with the online application.
 The application form should take approximately 20 minutes to complete.</p>

     </div>
 	</li>